What Does Car Insurance Cover?

 Collision coverage

-Collision coverage helps pay to repair or replace your own car if it’s damaged in an accident with another vehicle or object, especially if you’re the one who’s responsible.
-If you’re at fault for the damages to your car, your collision coverage will kick in to cover repairs, and get you back on the road.
+Collision insurance coverage helps pay to repair or replace your own car if it’s damaged in an accident with another vehicle or object, especially if you’re the one who’s responsible.
+If you’re technically at fault for the damages to your car, your collision coverage will kick in to cover repairs, and get you back on the road.

 Comprehensive coverage